The Bad Sleep Well: Production

 After Toho Studios had grown frustrated with Kurosawa going overbudget during filming of The Hidden Fortress, in 1959 the director formed his own film company, Kurosawa Productions.
 Believing that making his first independent film merely for commercial success would be insulting to the audience, Kurosawa elected to tackle a subject of social significance.

-The idea for The Bad Sleep Well came from Kurosawa's nephew Yoshio Inoue, whose story called "Bad Men's Prosperity" was used as the basis for Kurosawa's draft.
+The idea for The Bad Sleep Well came from Kurosawa's nephew Yoshio Inoue, whose story called "Bad Men's Prosperity" founded Kurosawa's draft.
 Kurosawa began writing the script with Eijirō Hisaita, whom he had collaborated with on No Regrets for Our Youth and The Idiot, both starring Setsuko Hara.
 Kurosawa's other writing collaborators Hideo Oguni, Ryūzō Kikushima and Shinobu Hashimoto would later join Kurosawa and Hisaita in the writing process once they were free from other projects.
-The process of writing the script took 80 days, with the script being carefully written to not resemble actual real-life cases of corruption in Japan.
+The process of writing the script took 80 days, with care taken to not resemble real-life cases of corruption in Japan.

-Filming began in March 22, 1960, with the Navy Yard of Toyohashi, Mount Aso, Marunouchi Building and the Yokohama Prison serving as main locations for the film.
+Filming began on March 22, 1960, with the Navy Yard of Toyohashi, Mount Aso, Marunouchi Building and the Yokohama Prison serving as main locations.
 To convincingly play the part of a disabled wife, Kyōko Kagawa used uneven shoes and a knee brace.
-During filming of a car scene, Kagawa suffered injuries in her face and considered quitting her acting career.
-At the hospital where she was being treated, Toshiro Mifune stopped the press from interviewing her by standing in front of the door to her room.
+During filming of a car scene, Kagawa suffered facial injuries and considered quitting her acting career.
+At the hospital where she was being treated, Toshiro Mifune stopped the press from interviewing her by standing in front of her room door.